michaelahmadi/run-plan-generator/README.md

     Long 3
     Recovery 0

 From there, additional weeks are included until the goal mileage is reached.
-A sample generated "Running Plan.txt" file is included in the repo; the sample starts at 10 mile week and continues until a 30 mile week.